nhanb/old.hi.imnhan.com/content/posts/working-with-sqlite-without-an-orm.md

 latest_schema.sql file, tweak it to my desired state, then do the table switcheroo.
 Again, the specific ordering of steps is important.
 I won't go into details, but I had actually tripped on a failure mode, which I then realized was already nicely warned against in the docs.
-RTMF is actually fine advice for projects that have good documentation, who would have thought?
+RTFM is actually fine advice for projects that have good documentation, who would have thought?

 ## Recommended sane defaults